SonarSource/sonarqube/server/sonar-docs/src/pages/integrations/bitbucketcloud.md

 SonarCloud integrates with Bitbucket Pipelines to make it easier to trigger analyses.
 Follow the steps:

-1. On SonarCloud, open and follow the "New Project" tutorial available from the `+` icon available at the top right part of the screen.
+1. On SonarCloud, once your project is created, follow the tutorial on the dashboard of the project.
 You can copy-paste the command line displayed at the end.

-2. On Bitbucket Cloud, go to the "Settings > Pipelines > Environment variables" page of your team, and add a new SONAR_TOKEN variable that contains the value of the SonarCloud token (something like `9ad01c85336b265406fa6554a9a681a4b281135f`) which you created during the [tutorial](/#sonarcloud#/onboarding) (and which is available inside the command line that you copy-pasted). **Make sure that you click on the "Lock" icon to encrypt and hide this token.**
+2. On Bitbucket Cloud, go to the "Settings > Pipelines > Environment variables" page of your team, and add a new SONAR_TOKEN variable that contains the value of the SonarCloud token (something like `9ad01c85336b265406fa6554a9a681a4b281135f`) which you created during the tutorial (and which is available inside the command line that you copy-pasted). **Make sure that you click on the "Lock" icon to encrypt and hide this token.**

 3. Inside the `bitbucket-pipelines.yml` file of your repository, copy the command line provided by the tutorial and replace the actual token by its variable name.
 For example, for a Java Maven-based project, you should have something like: